-'I revere the majesty of Heaven, And thus preserve its [favour].'"
+'I revere the majesty of Heaven, And thus preserve its [favour]."

-- 4. The king said, "A great saying!
-[But] I have an infirmity,-I love valour." - 5.
-[Mencius] replied, "I beg your Majesty not to love small valour.
+4. The king said, "A great saying!
+[But] I have an infirmity,-I love valour."

+5. [Mencius] replied, "I beg your Majesty not to love small valour.
 If a man brandishes his sword, looks fierce, and says, 'How dare he withstand me?' this is the valour of a common man, and can only be used against one individual.
-I beg your Majesty to change it into great valour. - 6.
-"It is said in the Book of Poetry,
+I beg your Majesty to change it into great valour.

 'The king rose majestic in his wrath.

-He marshalled his troops,

-To stop the march to Keu;

-To consolidate the prosperity of Chow;

-To meet the expectations of all under heaven.'
+He marshalled his troops, To stop the march to Keu; To consolidate the prosperity of Chow; To meet the expectations of all under heaven.'

-This was the valour of king Wăn.
-King Wăn, by one burst of his anger, gave repose to all the people under heaven.
+This was the valour of king Wan.
+King Wan, by one burst of his anger, gave repose to all the people under heaven.